slsu0424/slsu0424.github.io/_posts/2023-07-27-encoding-pubmed-abstracts-for-nlp-tasks.md

 Last month, I gave a [talk](https://www.meetup.com/new-jersey-sql-data-platform-user-group/events/294231326/) at a local meetup group on LLMs, LangChain & SQL.
 Since then, I've wanted to dig a little deeper into the technical foundations of LLMs, particularly neural networks.

 This article will begin a series of technical tutorials that are geared towards healthcare care use cases.
-While there is no shortage of resources to learn about LLMs, neural networks, or the latest ML algorithms, my focus will be to reinforce technical concepts I am not as familiar with.
+While there is no shortage of resources to learn about LLMs, neural networks, or the latest ML algorithms, my focus will be to reinforce technical concepts related to deep learning.

 ## A simple approach to NLP - one-hot encoding